kleqing/VAIO-SVF14217SGW-Hackintosh/README.md

 	<details>
 		<summary>Dual Booting</summary>
 		<br>
-		For some reason, almost VAIO notebooks come from 2016 or older (I donn't sure about that!) didn't have any option in UEFI called: 'Boot Priority'.
+		-For some reason, almost VAIO notebooks come from 2016 or older (I donn't sure about that!) didn't have any option in UEFI called: 'Boot Priority'.
 So, that mean there're many challenge come with that.
 To fixed this, we inly have 1 solution: Using EasyUEFI to custom boot entry!
-Download <a href="https://www.easyuefi.com/index-us.html">EasyUEFI</a>
+Download <a href="https://www.easyuefi.com/index-us.html">EasyUEFI-</a>
 		<br>
 		<br>
 		To add OpenCore and make it boot first instead of Windows Boot Manager (WBM).
 Please choose OpenCore.efi from /EFI/OC/OpenCore.efi